sailfish009/openstructure/modules/io/doc/mmcif.rst

     Also available as :meth:`GetMethod`.
 May also be modified by :meth:`SetMethod`.

+  .. attribute:: resolution

+    Stores the resolution of the crystal structure.

+    Also available as :meth:`GetResolution`.
+May also be modified by :meth:`SetResolution`.

   .. method:: AddCitation(citation)

     Add a citation to the citation list of an info object.